Development¶

 Note for Windows Users: we only support development using Windows 10 and WSL2.

-Please ensure that the correct backend is enabled in your docker settings, and run all of the following commands in the wsl
+Please ensure that the correct backend is enabled in your docker settings, and run all of the following commands in the wsl shell.

-At the time of writing, we use Ubuntu 20.04
+At the time of writing, we use Ubuntu 20.04 from the Microsoft store as the default distro.

-As WSL2 is slow at syncing files between Windows and WSL2 filesystems it is best to checkout the codebase within wsl
+As WSL2 is slow at syncing files between Windows and WSL2 filesystems it is best to checkout the codebase within wsl itself.

 The docker compose cycle script below utilizes Docker Buildx.
 Depending on the steps above, buildx should be installed alongside docker.
 If the docker compose cycle invocation below crashes on buildx, it is recommended to (re)install the latest version.